EllaChang/Java_Exercises/README.md

 # Java_Exercises
-Some of the homework assignments completed for CSC212 Data Structures.
+Some of the homework assignments completed for CSC212 Data Structures (Fall 2018).